Authors

 A proliferation in guidance and regulations globally related to offsetting claims—such as the EU Green Claims Directive and the US’s VCM Principles—have made companies reticent to continue purchasing credits.
 Business leads are increasingly at a loss for how to frame and justify their investments since ‘carbon neutrality’ claims are by and large no longer allowed.
 Projects and purchases have also come under increased scrutiny by various stakeholders following a series of explosive articles over the past 18 months; while these rightly pointed out some shortcomings that need to be addressed, they unhelpfully frightened off investment from the credits market entirely instead of helping channel it into high-impact projects.

 At the same time, SBTi’s Board of Trustees recently announced that they will be exploring the use of “environmental attribute certificates” (which include carbon credits) to support companies’ Scope 3 emissions abatement.
-Leaving aside the governance of that revision, the substance of the announcement means there to how companies utilize credits to abate their Scope 3 emissions.
+Leaving aside the governance of that revision, the substance of the announcement clarifies its current thinking and planned approach to considering any changes to its corporate net zero standard and how companies might utilize credits (or not) as part of their decarbonization journeys.

 Amid such uncertainty, the market for corporate purchasing of carbon credits has been volatile.
 For the first time since its inception, both 2022 and 2023 saw a contraction in the carbon market compared to 2021 levels.
 Many companies have been taking a wait-and-see approach, yet science tells us that we must invest immediately and at scale if we are to halt the twin climate and nature crisis.
 We cannot wait to invest in nature if we are to meet the goals of either the Paris Agreement or the Global Biodiversity Framework, and carbon credits stand as one of the readily available and scalable mechanisms to support both of these.